Lifestreaming: Far horizons: Lisa Batey, Sarah Austin, Dylan Reichstadt and Justin Shattuck

 Sarah Austin began her media career as a tech news producer and DJ for three years at UC Berkeley's radio station, KALX 90.7 FM, moving into video with her d7tv.com series Party Crashers which displayed her exploits crashing Silicon Valley parties.
 She started lifecasting in San Francisco during the spring of 2007, and when she moved to New York in August 2007 she continued to lifecast.
 As a video journalist, she began attending a variety of events, including the Halo 3 launch, the Ground Zero Memorial service, New York Fashion Week and Comic Book Club meetings.
-She sometimes would chat with her viewers while having breakfast, and more often, left the camera on as she studied her college textbooks.
+She sometimes chatted with her viewers while having breakfast, and more often, left the camera on as she studied her college textbooks.
 She amplified her video journalism with reports in the Sarah Meyers blog.
 In November 2007 she began tests of her 2008 Pop17 show, an Internet series of tech news, cyber commentary, interviews and unusual video clips.

 Dylan Reichstadt, a teenager from Minnesota, started broadcasting his life in 2007.
 Reichstadt was featured on KARE 11 television in December 2008.
 He uses justin.tv and broadcasts by using his laptop, an EVDO card, his camera, and his hat for the Hat Cam..
 He has multiple sponsors that help pay for costs associated to broadcasting including: Boston musician Nick Consone and Wirecast.
 As of today, Reichstadt has over 5,500 fans and the views on his broadcasting page are over 2 million.
 He has a fan page at dylanlooksgreatinties.wordpress.com.

 Justin Shattuck took lifecasting to a new level in July 2007 by using a GPS unit.
 He picked up real estate entrepreneur, Mark Timms in Charleston, South Carolina and attempted to travel to the 48 continental states in seven days.
 The GPS unit made it possible for viewers to follow their exact location as a moving dot on a map.
 The 48/7 trip ended with exhausted Shattuck with a late night confession from a Brooklyn rooftop.
 Shattuck gave people rides to wherever they wanted to go, no matter how distant the destination.